Mr-Lst/Delete-Easy/README.md

 -Enjoy a faster, more efficient device!

-Upcoming Features:
+# Upcoming Features:
-Enhanced user interface with support for additional languages.
+-Enhanced user interface with support for additional languages.

-System analysis tools to provide detailed info about unnecessary files.
+-System analysis tools to provide detailed info about unnecessary files.

-Support for multiple systems such as Windows, Linux, and macOS.
+-Support for multiple systems such as Windows, Linux, and macOS.

-Options to delete files based on customizable criteria.
+-Options to delete files based on customizable criteria.

-Contributing:
+# Contributing:
-If you want to contribute to the development of this tool, feel free to open issues or submit pull requests on GitHub.
+-If you want to contribute to the development of this tool, feel free to open issues or submit pull requests on GitHub.

-Note:
+# Note:
-Delete Easy is completely safe to use, but make sure to back up important data before using it to avoid any accidental file loss.
+-Delete Easy is completely safe to use, but make sure to back up important data before using it to avoid any accidental file loss.

 ## ðŸŽ‰ Keep your device fast and secure with Delete Easy!